-As a responsible business, the Society is committed to paying the right amount of tax at the right time.
-Each element of the Tax Policy is consistent with the Society’s values and in particular, the value openness and honesty as a way of working.
+As a responsible business, the Societyis committed to paying the right amount of tax at the right time and disclosing all relevant facts and circumstances to the tax authorities and claiming reliefs and incentives where available.
+Each element of the Tax Policy is consistent with the Society’s values and in particular, the value of openness and honesty as a way of working.

 The Tax Policy commits that the Society:

-- takes a responsible and transparent approach to the management of its tax affairs;
+- Takes a responsible and transparent approach to the management of its significant tax issues;

-- where appropriate, will take advantage of tax incentives and reliefs for the purpose for which they are intended, in order to act in the best interests of the Society as a whole, whilst at all times showing respect for the intention and letter of the law;
+- Where appropriate, take advantage of tax incentives and reliefs for the purpose for which they are intended, in order to act in the best interests of the Society as a whole whilst, at all times showing respect for the intention and letter of the law;

-- maintains an open, honest and co-operative relationship with HMRC, particularly on matters of tax uncertainty; has the relevant skills and knowledge on tax matters and access to independent professional advice when necessary; and
+- Has the relevant skills and knowledge on tax matters and access to independent professional advice when necessary; and

 - Will report to its Members, as is practicable, the Tax Policy in order to foster a greater understanding of the Society’s tax obligations.